coralproject/ask-docs/docs_dir/user/ask.md

 * Minimum RAM: 4GB
 * Minimum disk space: 4GB

-### Operating system requirements
-On Mac, we support OS X El Capitan (10.11) or newer.
-If you are on an older OS, you may have to upgrade.

 ### Browser requirements
 We currently support Chrome and Firefox.

-## Install Docker Toolbox

-If you do not already have Docker installed, do that first.
-You can install Docker Toolbox from the [Docker Toolbox product page](https://www.docker.com/products/docker-toolbox).

-If you do have Docker installed, you'll want to make sure that you have Docker Compose version 1.7 or later.
-You can check your version using the command `docker-compose version`.

 ## Get the source code